mozzarellaV8/agora-marketplace/parse-html/agDirectoryNotes.md

 ![agScrape-mainDir.png](img/agScrape-mainDir.png)

 The `p` directory, which contains individual product listings.
-This will likely be the main directory working data will be harvested from.
+The number of pages in directory varies by day, as it corresponds to the listings that were made available for that day.
+This will likely be the main directory working data will be extracted from.
 From the pages in `p`, we have information on

 	- name of product
 	- description